 Kerala: More than 150 injured in fireworks explosion at Kasaragod temple

-The temple authorities did not have the permission to light fireworks, said District Collector K Inbasekar.
+The temple authorities did not have the permission to light fireworks, said the district collector.

 At least 150 persons were injured after fireworks exploded during a festival at the Anjootambalam Veerakavu temple in Kerala’s Kasaragod district on Monday night, The Indian Express reported.

 Nine of them suffered serious injuries.
-Ninety-seven persons were admitted to several hospitals in the district.
+Ninety-seven persons were admitted to hospitals across the district.

 The explosion at the fireworks storage unit of the temple in Neeleswaram took place during the annual kaliyattam ritual, also known as theyyam.
 The event was attended by thousands of persons, the newspaper quoted the police as saying.